nosoop/sm-plugins/propbonusround/README.md

 ### Variables
 * `sm_propify_enabled` Whether or not the plugin is enabled.
 * `sm_propify_forcespeed` Forces a specific speed on a prop.
-* `sm_propify_killentifunhidable` If any unhidable entities should be removed on propped players by killing said entities.
-Unhidables are mainly hats that could possibly have particle effects applied.
-If enabled, wearables may be slightly buggy.
-If disabled, particle effects may show on props.

 ### Configuring
 Go into `/sourcemod/data/propify/` and take a look at the `base.txt` file.
 The config is parsed by the SourceMod Config parser, which uses a format similar to Valve's KeyValues.